 Athletes are always looking for an edge that will boost their performance and promote their success.
 Many see vitamin supplements as a key component in their training regimen.
-However, one of the longest standing debates in the field of nutrition is whether vitamin supplements are truly necessary for the average person.
+Supplements are crucial for the treatment of vitamin and mineral deficiencies, and for those with certain chronic diseases or previous surgeries affecting the gut.
+Such use goes without question.
+But what about healthy people?
+If you are able to eat a comprehensive diet do you still need to take vitamins and minerals?
 Here we look at how vitamins are used by the body and the top 3 reasons to stop taking supplements… with one exception.

 The Role of Vitamins